File Checksums: How to Protect From Corrupted Downloads

 e3b0c44298fc1c149afbf4c8996fb92427ae41e4649b934ca495991b7852b855 *ubuntu-24.04.iso

-- Calculate your file's checksum: Use a tool to generate the SHA-256 hash of your downloaded file
+- You use a tool to generate the SHA-256 hash of your downloaded file

-- Compare: If they match character-for-character, your download is good.
-If they differ, something went wrong—delete it and download again.
+- If they match character for character, your download is good.
+If they differ, something went wrong.
+Delete it and download again.

 When checksums match, you can be confident that: